A topic from the subject of Inorganic Chemistry in Chemistry.

 Statistical analysis

-Statistical analysis is used to analyze experimental data and determine the significance of results.
+Statistical analysis is used to analyze experimental data, including spectroscopic and scattering data, and to determine the significance of results.
+This ensures the reliability and reproducibility of the experimental findings.

 Applications